hankzhang2003/spotify-billboard-analysis/README.md

 Web scrape lyrics (str[]) -> Remove invalid songs (str[]) -> Clean text in lines (str[]) -> Join lines in array into string (str) -> Tokenize each line (str) -> Parse regex and stem words (str) -> Filter stopwords/punctuation (str) -> Create corpus and make tf-idf matrix (str)

 This finished tf-idf matrix was then joined with features to get a dataframe of the lyrics text and either valence or all features.
-The valence (Spotify numerical metric for perceived happiness) is the target variable.
+The valence (Spotify numerical metric for perceived happiness, range [0, 1], non-normal bell curve) is the target variable.
 The dataframe was subsetted according to genre and the sub-df was split into train and test set.
 There are 2 sets of models: one only using lyrics to predict valence, the other using both lyrics and numerical features to predict valence.
 Each set has classification models, casting valence to 0 or 1 depending on its value relative to the cutoff, and regression models, using the raw valence value.

 &nbsp;